luwrain/website/texts/download.linux.md

 # Distribution for~GNU/Linux

 There~are the~releases which we recommend for~running on~GNU/Linux.
-They include Java Runtime Environment (JRE) inside, so the~only thing necessary for~running LUWRAIN on~your machine  is~any properly available text-to-speech engine (TTS).
+They include Java Runtime Environment (JRE) and a~speech synthesizer inside.
-The~releases are prepared for~32-bit and for~64-bit versions of~GNU/Linux with~all~currently supported languages.
+The~releases are prepared with~all~currently supported languages.
+Please be aware that there could be compatibility problems with~the~GNU/Linux system you are running, though we hope that our~releases are suitable for~the~most of~popular distributions.
+In~the~case of~problems, you can try the~version without JRE (see below), which contains a~minimal set of~system-dependent binary files.
 Clik on~the~direct link below to~start  downloading:

 Version: <?php echo lwr_version_linux();?>